 Policies are the backbone of every organization.
 Even start-up companies that don’t yet have formal policies follow long-standing, commonly accepted “rules” of individual and corporate behavior — implicit policies (e.g., the “Golden Rule”) that guide them.
 Yet, everyone has had to deal sooner or later with policies that are so poorly written that they’re without meaning and validity.
-In short, the Policies Become Unenforceable.
+What makes a policy unenforceable?

 Formal, written policies guide appropriate (ethical) behavior in larger companies, but all companies have policies.
 The question is, are they policy suggestions or enforceable policies, or unenforceable policies?